mikkokupsu/mkupsu/notes/csa_pro/identity.md

 SCP to whitelist or blacklist IAM actions.
 Applied at the root, OU or account level.
 SCP applies to all users and groups of the account, even root.
 Can't restrict service linked roles.
 SCP must have explicit allow, default all is disabled.

 Reserved instances and savings plans sharing can be enabled to save costs.

+With AWS RAM (Resource Access Manager) you can share VPC Subnets, AWS Transit Gateway, Route53 Resolver Rules and License Manager configurations.
+Share VPC with multiple accounts, use RAM.

+### AWS SSO

+Multiple AWS account and 3rd party applications.
+Integrated to AWS Organizations and CloudTrail.
+Can integrate to on premise AD.

+AWS SSO vs AssumeRoleWithSAML - AWS SSO does not require 3rd pary IdP Login portal.